imgopi41/Python_Mini_Projects/README.md

 # Python_Mini_Projects

 This Repository consists of Python Mini Projects

+**Description & Workflow**

-1. BMI Project:
+1.BMI Project:
-This BMI project is simple python project asks user to enter name,weight,and height and condition is applied by if-else statment.

-2. Password_Generator_Project:
-In this project i have imported 2 libraries, and extended all the initialized variables and shuffled all the variables using random library.
-Generates the password according to user requirement
+This is simple BMI project implemented by using if, if-else statements.
+Program takes username, weight & height.
+Generates overweight message, if user weight is greater than or equal to 25. if not underweight message is displayed in the output screen.

+**Description & Workflow**

+2.Password_Generator_Project:

+A simple Password Generator project implemented using Python.
+Project takes password length form the user, using String module alphabets, special characters & numbers extended to the variable.
+Using random module code randomly generators password followed by user requried.

+**Description & Workflow**

 3.Story_Generator_project:

-In this Project i have imported random library and initialized few variables and generated few stories to each variables and calling those variables using random.choice("variable").
-Generates the story randomly.
+Story Generator project is implemented by using simple Python.
+Few variables and stories were generated to the respective variables.
+Using random module randomly a random stories are generated as per variables are called.

+**Description & Workflow**

 4.Email_Slicer:

-In this code we ask user to enter his/her mail and slice the mail what ever username present before '@' is now stored in variable called 'Username' and domain after '@' is stored in variable called 'Domain'.
+A simple Email-Slicer program takes email from the user and slices the email and domain, displays domain and username in the output.

+**Description & Workflow**

 5.Calculating age: